Last updated: September 08, 2023

 The wooden handles are a lovely shade of cobalt blue and are easy to rotate.
 With these, there will be no more collecting sticks from the woods.

 Although most campervans are outfitted with kitchens, a van lifer staying overnight in a campground will often end up cooking over a fire.

 This tripod is a simple way to set up a fully functional stove in a snap.

 Since it’s made from lightweight steel, it can sometimes be a little tricky to balance.

-However, it’s also quick to set up and easily adjustable so campers can move the grill closer and further from the flames depending on their needs.
+However, it’s also quick to set up and easily adjustable, so campers can move the grill closer and farther from the flames, depending on their needs.

 Lodge Cast Iron Skillet

 A cast iron skillet is an essential tool in every chef’s arsenal, especially when it comes to outdoor cooking; it does great in high-heat settings such as an open fire.

 The only drawback is that these large skillets are super heavy to lug around, so they’re not exactly ideal for a minimalist living on the road.